victorminden/victorminden.github.io/index.md

 {% include base_path %}

-I am a fifth-year PhD student at the Institute for Computational and Mathematical Engineering ([ICME](https://icme.stanford.edu/)) at Stanford University, where I work with [Lexing Ying](http://math.stanford.edu/~lexing/).
-My research is focused on fast algorithms for scientific computing, in particular fast linear algebra based on data-sparse representations of rank-structured matrices that arise from physical problems in 2D or 3D.
+I am a recent graduate of the Institute for Computational and Mathematical Engineering ([ICME](https://icme.stanford.edu/)) at Stanford University, where I worked with [Lexing Ying](http://math.stanford.edu/~lexing/).
+My thesis research was focused on fast algorithms for scientific computing, in particular fast linear algebra based on data-sparse representations of rank-structured matrices that arise from physical problems in 2D or 3D.

+In fall 2017, I will be joining the [Flatiron Institute](https://www.simonsfoundation.org/flatiron-institute/) as a research fellow in computational neuroscience.

 More broadly, my interests include: